Scaling from Freelancer to Agency: The Accounting Roadmap for Dubai Tech Entrepreneurs

 Stage 2: Setting Up Robust Accounting Systems

-Chart of Accounts: Develop a comprehensive chart of accounts tailored to your IT agency's specific revenue streams (project fees, retainers, software licenses) and expense categories.
+Chart of Accounts: Develop a comprehensive chart of accounts tailored to your IT agency's specific revenue streams and expense categories.

 Payroll Management: Once you hire employees, you need a compliant payroll system that handles salary calculations, WPS (Wage Protection System) compliance, and end-of-service gratuity provisions.

 Separate Business and Personal Finances: Open dedicated business bank accounts and credit cards.
-Commingling personal and business finances is a common mistake that creates accounting nightmares and compliance risks.
+Commingling personal and business finances creates accounting nightmares and compliance risks.

 Stage 3: Navigating Tax Obligations